-There are some pellet burners manufacturers who will tell you to never use open bags of wood pellets in their equipment.
-For instance, Clarry produces a portable pellet stove, and their advice is to discard open bags of wood pellets.
-However, if wood pellets are stored in a low humidity enviroment they will maintain their density.
-For instance, my wood pellets are just stored in my custom silo room loose, however, its a warm environment with low humidity.
+There are some pellet burner manufacturers who will tell you to never use open bags of wood pellets in their equipment.
+For instance, Clarry produces a portable pellet stove.
+Their advice is to discard open bags of wood pellets.
+However, if wood pellets are stored in a low humidity environment they will maintain their density/integrity.
+For instance, my wood pellets are just stored in my custom silo room lose.
+However, its a warm environment with low humidity.

 There are a couple of reasons manufacturers are concerned about users putting damp wood pellets in their equipment.
 First, damp wood pellets will struggle to ignite and will also create more smoke, ash and potentially even creosote.
 Also, while damp wood pellets are not sawdust mush (yet) they do break apart more easily.
 Damp wood pellets have a reduced density, and they produce more fines (dust).
 This dust can be an issue for some automated feed augers depending on their design and quality.
 Cheap augers with underpowered motors can block up with the fines.

 Which Wood Pellets Don’t Expand in Wet and Humid Environments?